Wabinab/NLP_GroupProject_DG/README.md

 ## Newest Info: 20 Nov 2021 (To Esraa)
 I uploaded the .docx for Week 9 and 10 so you can make changes yourself.
 Otherwise, send me information and I'll make the changes for you.

+## Edit 23 November 2021
+Since the data is very big and one doesn't have lots of GIT LFS storage available, one is sharing the pretrained-encoder and trained-models through [this link](https://mega.nz/folder/B6xiUKAA#bLoIPShzjCOeQs1DTM-RGg).